+This track is designed to help students with preparation for licensure as a Licensed Professional Counselor (LPC).
+LPCs may be employed in mental health settings, churches, clinics, other agencies, and/or a private practice setting.
 Graduates desiring to become LPCs must first apply for licensure as a Limited Licensed Professional Counselor (LLPC).
-Then, graduates must complete the necessary 3,000 postdegree clock hours supervised by an LPC and pass a licensing exam.
+Then, graduates must complete the necessary 3,000 post-degree clock hours supervised by a state-approved LPC supervisor and pass a licensing exam.
 These steps must occur in not less than two (2) years and not more than ten (10) years from the issue of the LLPC.
 Please refer to the MAC Student Handbook for specific Michigan licensure requirements.

-Students who are considering licensure in other states are encouraged to contact the Board of Counseling or State Education Department of those states to learn about the requirements for licensure.
-Students should do this prior to enrolling in the MAC program.
+NOTE: Students who are considering licensure in states other than Michigan should contact the Board of Counseling or State Education Department of that state to learn about the requirements for licensure.
+This should be done prior to enrolling in the MAC program.
+The MAC program provides details of these requirements only for the state of Michigan.